Libertine by Vivienne Westwood

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Libertine is a perfume by Vivienne Westwood for women and was released in 2000.
-The scent is fruity-chypreartig.
+A perfume by Vivienne Westwood for women, released in 2000.
+The scent is fruity-chypre.
 It was last marketed by Coty.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.